napolab/vite/README.md

-# @napolab/typescript
+# @napolab/vite

-This is a template repository for writing TypeScript when @naporin0624 writes TypeScript.
+This is a template repository for writing react when @naporin0624 writes react.

 ## recommended